Michael Carlson (chef): Comeback

-After a three-month "physical, emotional, and spiritual break," Carlson got the urge to return to cooking.
-He reopened Schwa in February 2008, promising to strike a better work-family balance to avoid burning out again.
+After a three-month break, Carlson returned to cooking. reopening Schwa in February 2008.
+Carlson aimed to better work and family balance to avoid burning out again.
 He hired an additional chef, created a less labor-intensive menu, and turned more of his attention to the dining room.
 The customers quickly returned, as did the critic's praise, leading one observer to write "Forget Ratatouille.
 This is an Oscar-worthy redemption story.
 Are you listening, Hollywood?"

 In 2009, Carlson was again asked by Trotter to host an evening of world-famous chefs.
 This time Trotter insisted on paying and Carlson survived the evening without incident.
-Carlson continues to work long-hours, sometimes with his family at his side, but says he would not change anything, describing cooking as a "dream job."
+Carlson continues to work long-hours, sometimes with his family at his side, but says he would not change anything, describing cooking as a "dream job".
 He has said he has no interest in cashing in on the current celebrity-chef craze, and does not see himself ever leaving Chicago.
 He was selected to appear on Iron Chef America, but declined to participate.